8.5 Budgets and Staffing

 Team Nursing

-Team nursing is a common staffing pattern that uses a combination of Registered Nurses (RNs), Licensed Practical/Vocational Nurses (LPN/VNs), and Assistive Personnel (AP) to care for a group of patients.
+Team nursing is a common staffing pattern that uses a combination of Registered Nurses (RNs), Licensed Practical/Vocational Nurses (LPN/VNs), and Unlicensed Assistive Personnel (UAP) to care for a group of clients.
 The RN is the leader of a nursing team, making assignments and delegating nursing care to other members of the team with appropriate supervision.
 Team nursing is an example of allocating human resources wisely to provide quality and cost-effective care.
 In order for team nursing to be successful, team members must use effective communication and organize their shift as a team.

 Read more about team nursing in the “Delegation and Supervision” chapter of this book.